Do I Need a Blog Or A Resource Center On My Website?

 - You aim to attract a new audience through your website with targeted content topics, likely through SEO or sharing online

 - You want to empower your sales team with content that’s easy to find on your website

-- You want great control administering this content, organizing it more effectively on your website for people to find.
+- You want full control in administering this content and organizing it more effectively on your website for people to find

 How Do You Know When to Publish a Blog Post?

 - If the post is about an upcoming or past event (i.e. your company is going to a tradeshow, won an award, or is featured in a press release)

 - If the content is editorial or op-ed and informally communicated (like this blog post)

 - If the article is [related to something timely in your industry] (i.e. laws changed impacting your industry or upcoming economic changes impacting your customers)

 Content types and where we typically (not always) recommend they go:

 Ultimately, you may need both a content hub and a blog.
 Or one or the other may suit you better.
 Given the landscape of marketing relying on digital formats, we’ve seen an increase in demand for resource centers.
 This is [especially true for B2B content strategy and marketing].
 A resource library could help you reach your audience with content that contains answers to their main questions.